 Can grow lights be left on 24/7?

 Yes, technically you can keep your growing lights on all day and night, but why would you?
-Your microgreens require light 12-16 hours per day, so you don’t need to have the light turned on longer than this.
+Your microgreens grow healthy if you can give them around 15-17 hours per day, so you don’t need to have the light turned on longer than this.

 Some Final Words